 This is a guide on how to play the Defender Role in Pokemon UNITE.
 Read on to learn how to play Defenders, their strengths and weaknesses, the best lanes, as well as the best Defender Pokemon!

 Opponents will have a hard time knocking Defenders down, especially when it is in a goal zone.
 Defenders aren't easily pushed back, making it easy to block the enemy from scoring entirely by using moves with crowd control effects.

 Being a Defender means you are willing to stand in front of enemy attacks to protect your allies, regardless if it's a Boss or enemy Pokemon.
 You can utilize the Defender's high HP to absorb most of the damage for your fragile teammates to safely escort them to an enemy goal or save them from a losing fight.
 Moreover, Defenders are extremely helpful in protecting teammates when you are fighting Boss Pokemon.

-In team fights, it's best if you position yourself between your allies and the enemies.
-This way your teammates will have an easier time cranking out damage while enemies will have a harder time reaching them.
+During clashes, it's best if you position yourself between your allies and the enemies.
+This way, your teammates will have an easier time cranking out damage while enemies will have a harder time reaching them.